New Musical Times for St Louis Students

 'We now have a totally engaging creative outdoor space having selected two diatonic Rainbow Cavatinas, a Rainbow Trio Ensemble with bongos, metallophone, and chimes, and finally a ‘major’ bunch of Harmony Bells.
 The diverse range of instruments works to bring both musical harmony and accessibility to the outdoors.
 Being easy to play prevents any minimal musical understanding between the students from getting in the way of finding harmony in any combination of instruments being played.
 The Percussion Play instruments are geared towards everyone.

 These outdoor instruments serve as a step in the direction of putting an emphasis on exposing students to music at a young age.
 Our students have been able to interact with each other through the instruments, playing them in unison to form a greater sound.
 This experience heightens their understanding of audio and shows how music can bring them all together and add a further sense of community within the academy.

 This new experience and sense of community among the students has shown to be a success within the rest of the faculty.
 One teacher said, “a first-grader ran full speed and hugged me to say thanks and ‘this is so awesome!’”.
 Words of appreciation and playful banter on who’s turn it is to play with an instrument have grown to be a common occurrence on the playground.

 Our biggest problem now is bringing in the kids from recess!
-Nonetheless, melodies will continue to be heard outside of the walls of Lift for Life Academy and our kids will have the opportunity to experience both greater community and success through music.
-The new additions have been a big hit for the children who have long needed to stay home given the pandemic.
+Melodies can be heard and our kids now have the opportunity to experience both greater community and success through music.
+The new additions have been an especially big hit for the children who needed to stay home given the pandemic.